kreendurron/BRC-Bot/README.md

 ---
 `Still need to make these available to admins only.
 Or role specific etc.`

-`allUsers` - Displays a list of all users in the database.
+`!allUsers` - Displays a list of all users in the database.

+`!delUser` - Takes a userId as an argument.

 #
 **God Bless <3**